microsoft/vscode-iot-workbench/README.md

 3. Select **Embedded Linux** from device platform list.

-4. Select the dev container based on your target device, e.g. choose **32-bit Armv7 Cortex-A** if you're using a Raspberry Pi 3 Model B+ running Raspbian.
+4. Select the dev container based on your target device, in this sample, select **32-bit Armv7 Cortex-A** for Raspberry Pi 3 Model B+ running Raspbian.

 5. For the first time, it takes around 1 to 3 mintues depending on your Internet speed to download and prepare the dev container.
 You can click the **details** link on the notification for the progress: